 We currently hold four retreats a year at the beautiful Roslyn Retreat Center in Richmond, Virginia (http://www.roslyncenter.org).
 Healing Justice covers all costs to attend, including travel, lodging, and meals.
 Our retreats typically begin on Thursday evening and run through Sunday morning.
 You may request to attend a retreat on a particular date, and we will do our best to honor that request.
 However, because space is limited, and because each retreat has to be specially designed to provide sufficient support for all participants, actual attendance dates are decided by our staff.

 What activities take place at the retreat?

-Our retreats typically begin on Thursday evening and run through Sunday morning.
 The main activity at the retreat is a continuous restorative justice circle.
 During circle time, the group sits together and passes a “talking piece” so that everyone has an opportunity to share and be heard.
 We also include other group activities during the retreat when we relax and have fun, such as shared meals, art projects, and games.
 All participants are expected to be present for all activities.
 Free time is built into the schedule to provide breaks from circle time and other group activities.

 IF YOU WOULD LIKE TO ATTEND A RETREAT: